tbgh011/kepler/README.md

 # Kepler — Planetary Image Processing Suite

-Kepler is a no-cost, open-source, actively developed planetary image processing application for Linux, macOS and Windows, designed specifically for astrophotographers.
+Kepler is a free, open-source, actively developed planetary image processing application for Linux, macOS and Windows.

 ## Reporting Bugs and Requesting Features
 To report a bug, request a feature, or ask a question, please use the **Issues** tab at the top of this repository.